By T.R. Witcher

 Michael Squarzini, P.E., LEED AP, the co-CEO of Thornton Tomasetti, said the New York City-based firm had already fortuitously upgraded its IT network capability prior to the pandemic.
 The firm has 1,300 employees in nearly 50 offices, and the upgrades “allowed virtually all employees to simulate their in-office online experience anywhere they were located,” Squarzini says.
 “We rapidly transitioned all those employees who still required desktop machines to laptops.
 We had also recently installed conferencing software, which greatly enhanced our ability to conduct virtual meetings.”

 Reston, Virginia-based Bechtel, which has about 34,000 employees globally, provided remote equipment and secure remote access for employees.
-“Our (information systems and technology) team supported colleagues in adopting new collaboration tools,” says Brian Hartman, P.E., a manager of engineering and technology for Bechtel.
+“Our (information systems and technology) team supported colleagues in adopting new collaboration tools,” says Brian Hartman, P.E., the manager of corporate engineering and technology for Bechtel.
 He adds that it was critical “that we make sure that we are creating an even and equal experience for remote workers.”
 As part of this, conference rooms had to be designed to support meetings with a mix of in-person and virtual attendees.
 “Also, tools like digital whiteboards can really enhance these hybrid collaborations by allowing all members to participate in discussions.
 These small but important technology adaptations are what will enable real productivity in this new working environment,” Hartman says.

 For WSP USA, which has more than 12,000 employees at more than 200 offices across the U.S., “the challenges of enabling everyone to work from home were eased somewhat by an existing telework policy and previous investments in the technology and software to make such work possible, such as a virtual private network, Microsoft Teams, Skype, and Zoom,” says Richard Driggs, the chief operating officer for WSP USA.
 “Having that infrastructure in place before the pandemic was certainly helpful during the transition."